Graphixa/Winforge/docs/Getting-Started.md

 2. **Optional Tools**
    - Git (for cloning the repository)
-   - A text editor for TOML files (VS Code recommended)
+   - A text editor for YAML files (VS Code recommended)

 ## Quick Setup